kieranjwhite/fezier/README.md

 A dirty rectangle is returned by draw_canvasDirty(&G_p_globals->canvas).
-If Fezier was initialised with a devicePixelRatio of -1, the returned dirty rectangle specifies the region within G_p_globals->canvas.p_bitmap where pixels which have been altered and their destination rectangle on your canvas / surface.
+If Fezier was initialised with a devicePixelRatio of -1, the returned dirty rectangle specifies the region within G_p_globals->canvas.p_bitmap where pixels have been altered and their destination rectangle on your canvas / surface.
 The dirty rectangle coordinates are inclusive.

 If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by